 In 2015, an industry study revealed overwhelming homogeneity in the art museum field.
 The Phillips Collection fellowship program promotes greater equity and diversity, enhancing the museum experience and better serving our community while providing sustained opportunities for positive growth.

 Following the year-long fellowship, the Phillips will continue to engage the fellows through alumni activities, including continued mentoring and networking to ensure lasting impact and sustained professional relationships.

-All are welcome to apply for the fellowship program, and the Phillips will select up to two fellows.
+All are welcome to apply for the fellowship program.
 Successful applicants will demonstrate how they will contribute to the diversity of the institution, including identifying with an ethnic, gender, or ability group that is underrepresented, or having overcome a disadvantage or other impediment to success in the museum field.

 ELIGIBLE FIELDS OF STUDY*